sashastadler/crunge-notes/Notes/Locations/Basses.md

 #### Tia's Materium

-Shop run by a dragonborn woman.
+Apothecary run by a dragonborn woman.